sls1005/nim-goto/README.md

 As we know, Nim code can be compiled to C. Although Nim itself doesn't have `goto`, we can affect the generated C code and create a label.

 Note that this only works on C-like backends.
-In addition to that, labels may also be used by Nim compiler.
+In addition to that, labels also used by the Nim compiler.
 To prevent conflicts, underscores should never be a part of a label name.